Which is the best Synology NAS Diskstation 2023? Which Synology NAS should I buy for a home or small business?

 for small business needs

-Which storage array should I use?
+Which data storage space should I use?
 RAID 0, RAID 1 or RAID 5?

 When it comes to small businesses, there are three main types of storage arrays: RAID 0, RAID 1, and RAID 5.
-Each has its own advantages and disadvantages, so it’s important to understand the difference before deciding.
+Each has its advantages and disadvantages, so it’s essential to understand the difference before deciding.

 RAID 0 (two hard drives) is the most basic array type and offers no redundancy.
 It means that if one of the drives in the array fails, all of the data on the other drives will be lost as well.
 However, RAID 0 offers the best performance and is the most cost-effective option for small businesses that don’t need redundancy.